kennywam/BebaApp/README.md

 # BebaApp Frontend

-Welcome to the frontend repository of our transportation app project.
+Welcome to the frontend repository of our Beba app project.
 This repository contains the codebase for the mobile app built using React Native.

 ## Getting Started